watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_bipolar_1D.rst

  :sup:`1` The areal resistance functional form is based on Galama et al. (2014) [9]_.

  :sup:`2` :math:`C'` is expressed in :math:`kg/m^3`.

+ :sup:`3` Areal resistance calculation assume NaOH and HCl in the acid and base channels.
+Additional ions can be added by the user and will not throw errors.
+However, calculations will not be accurate unless users manually account for areal resistance computation.

 All equations are coded as "constraints" (Pyomo).
 Isothermal and isobaric conditions apply.